 Here, $ \tau $ controls the degree of nonlinearity between $ Y $ and $ X $.
 The linear case corresponds to $ \tau = 0 $.
 The parameter $\rho$ captures degree of the heteroskedasticity w.r.t. the control variable $W$.
 That is, $\mathrm{Var}(U|W=w)= (1+\phi(w))^\rho$ and hence, $ \rho = 0 $ corresponds to the homoskedastic case.
 We simulate data for $ \tau \in \{0, 0.25,0.5,0.75,1\} $ and $ \rho \in \{0,1\} $.
 We rely on the R package \texttt{CondIndTests} \parencite{CondIndTests} for the implementation of the HSIC independence test.

 To explore the robustness of our results with respect to the distribution of the error $ {U} $, we run the simulation with errors drawn from sub- and super-Gaussian distributions.
 We choose the constant $c_{\rho,q}$ (via numerical approximation) such that the variance of $U$ is normalized to one under each choice of $\rho$ and $q$.
-We estimate both causal and anticausal models with a Generalized Additive Model using smoothing splines.
-See Algorithm \ref{algorithm}.
+We estimate both causal and reverse models with a Generalized Additive Model using smoothing splines.